yargs/pirate-joe/README.md

 A [wonderful interactive tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) is available on this topic.

-Once your application in in the wild, visit:
+Once your application is in the wild, visit:

 `https://[your-slack].slack.com/apps/manage/custom-integrations`